Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Introduction

-In this work, we reformulate the fundamental ab initio Hamiltonian of the coupled light-matter system in the low-energy limit of QED~\cite{spohn2004dynamics} in a standard first-principles solid-state physics framework adequately considering momentum matching between photons and matter excitations in a discretized momentum space.
-We show how the modes of a realistic Fabry-P\'erot cavity interact with the extended solid in the long-wavelength approximation.
-We do so in three consecutive steps: (i) The photonic modes are quantized in an isotropic space in order to be consistent with the standard quantum-electrodynamical description of free space.
-Our quantization can consider finite mirror reflectivity, and reduces to the free space case for vanishing reflectivity. (ii) We remove the spurious free-space double counting by subtracting the contribution of the cavity in the limit of mirrors with zero reflectivity. (iii) From the realistic cavity parameters and by employing the long wavelength approximation, we determine the relevant interaction length scales to define an effective theory that describes the coupled light-matter problem in terms of a single effective mode coupled to the material.
-Our scheme leads to a Hamiltonian which maintains the correct scaling properties with system size up to the limit of extended materials while featuring the simplicity of a single-photonic mode theory.
-Such an approach can be the starting point for numerically exact non-perturbative methods for simple systems ~\cite{sidler2022exact} as well as for more elaborate many-body approaches~\cite{schafer2022shining}, as discussed in the conclusion and outlook section.
+In practice, we show how the modes of a realistic Fabry-P\'erot cavity, i.e. with a non perfect reflectivity but loss-free, interact with an extended solid in the long-wavelength approximation employing the following steps: (a) We build the photonic modes as a linear combination of isotropic free-space basis states, solving Maxwell's equations for a finite reflectivity cavity (rather than introducing the cavity via idealized perfect boundary conditions). (b) We remove the spurious free-space light-matter coupling double counting by subtracting the contribution of the cavity in the limit of mirrors with zero reflectivity. (c) From the realistic cavity parameters and by employing the long wavelength approximation, we determine the relevant interaction length scales that define the strength of the light-matter coupling in the single effective mode treatment.
+Importantly, our scheme leads to an Hamiltonian which maintains the correct scaling properties with system size up to the limit of extended materials while featuring the simplicity of a few-photonic modes theory.
+Such an approach can be the starting point for numerically exact non-perturbative methods for simple systems ~\cite{sidler2022exact} as well as for more elaborate many-body approaches~\cite{schafer2022shining}, as discussed in the conclusion and outlook sections.

-This work represents an important step towards quantitative theoretical modeling of cavity-material engineering by connecting a realistic description of a cavity in the long wavelength approximation with the discretized momentum representation employed in modern electronic structure computational methods.
+This work represents an important step towards the quantitative theoretical modeling of cavity-material engineering by connecting a realistic description of a cavity in the long wavelength approximation with the discretized momentum representation employed in modern electronic structure computational methods.